Welcome to TVOnMySide

 In the News

-32% of Cable TV Bills Are For ABC, CBS, FOX, NBC, & RSNs, Now Broadcasters Want More Money From Comcast, Spectrum & More
+32% of Cable TV Bills Are For ABC, CBS, FOX, NBC, and RSNs, Now Broadcasters Want More Money From Comcast, Spectrum & More

 For years, we have seen the cost of TV going up, and two of the main causes of that are broadcast TV channels like ABC, CBS, FOX, and NBC, along with RSNs.
 Now these companies want more money that will likely drive up the cost of cable TV.